 LOVED THIS POST?
 PIN IT

-CAN YOU VISIT A MOSQUE IN MARRAKECH?
+CAN YOU VISIT A MOSQUE ?

 - Walk around Koutoubia Mosque, the largest mosque in Marrakesh.
 Koutoubia is the most emblematic building of Marrakesh.
 The square and the gardens around the mosque are considered historical landmarks of the city, the square is a popular meeting point.
 Visit the mosque during the day and on sunset.
 When you visit the Koutoubia look on the top, as there is a signal that shows the direction of Mekka.
 Non Muslims are not allowed to enter the mosque.